rmp15/rstudio_cloud_tutorial/basics/06_saving_permanent_copy.md

 ![](../images/download_export.png)

 ## We highly recommend saving everything at the end of the SHARP training, as you may have made several edits throughout the days.

+You can now proceed to the exercises which will need to be done in your RStudio Cloud